-WaterScout SM 100 Soil Moisture Sensor
+WaterScout SM 100 Soil Moisture Sensors

 The key is knowing both when and how much to water!

-Maintaining a healthy water balance is essential for producing high quality plants.
+Maintaining a healthy soil moisture and water balance is essential for producing high quality plants.
 Under-watered plants suffer from nutrient deficiencies, stunting and wilting.
 Conversely, over-watered plants are more susceptible to disease pressure and less tolerant of dry conditions later on in their life cycle.
 Extreme over-watering will suffocate the plant and lead to root death.

 Measures Volumetric Water Content (VWC) of soil